DrLachie/DrLachie.github.io/_posts/2025-03-28-First-post.md

 When we first decided we needed a website, the first question was obviously: what should our logo be.

-At first I wanted something quickly, and took the obvious route of paying homage (shamelessly plaigerising) the GloBIAS Logo:
+At first I wanted something quickly, and took the obvious route of paying homage (shamelessly plagiarising) the GloBIAS Logo:

 ![Globias Logo](/assets/images/globias_logo.png){: height="200" }